3redronin/mu-server/PROXY-PROTOCOL.md

 `RejectedExecutionException` when full.
 Pending reads are closed on shutdown;
 socket read timeouts are restored before TLS/HTTP processing.

-V1 is limited to 107 bytes including CRLF.
+The parser bulk-reads the shortest valid v1 prefix and the fixed v2 header, without reading ahead into TLS or HTTP.
+V1 reads its remaining bytes individually until CRLF and is limited to 107 bytes including CRLF.
 Numeric IPv4 and IPv6 literals are validated without DNS.
 Decimal addresses and ports reject leading zeroes; ports range from 0 through 65535.
 UNKNOWN ignores its suffix.
 V2 supports IPv4, IPv6 and UNIX address blocks, with stream and datagram descriptions (the Mu listener